jurgen-paul/alphacodium/README.md

 You can also control whether the runs are sandboxed (best effort) or not by setting `sandbox=true` in the configuration.

 ### `code_contests`
-This is a Python binding for code_contests` C++ library and sadbox for code execution.
+This is a Python binding for code_contests` C++ library and sandbox for code execution.

 It's execution results will be more reliable in comparison to the `local` option (some discrepancies already found between the two)